 Other scholastic honor societies are Sigma Xi (scientific research society); Phi Lambda Upsilon (national honorary chemical society); Omicron Delta Epsilon (honorary economics society); Eta Sigma Phi (national honorary classics society); Pi Sigma Alpha (honorary political science society); and Lambda Pi Eta, Nu Omega Chapter (national honorary society in communications).

 Hai Timiai is the senior honor society at William Smith.
 Its members are chosen each year for their outstanding achievements in scholarship, leadership, character, and service by the outgoing senior members.

-The Laurel Society is the junior class honor society for William Smith women, which was founded in 1998 to honor the College’s 90th anniversary.
+The Laurel Society is the sophomore and junior class honor society for William Smith women, which was founded in 1998 to honor the College’s 90th anniversary.
 Women who are selected for membership have demonstrated a commitment to the community through their involvement on campus, which may include leadership ability, participation in clubs, organizations, or athletics, academic achievement, social awareness, and community service.